 These mules.
 You got it.
 The ones that gave me osteo-arthritis.
 Now you’re talkin’.

-not really about the best kind of footwear: soft, comfy spongy happy shoes.
+This story is not really about the best kind of footwear: soft, comfy spongy happy shoes.

 Let’s step back a moment.
 This is a dream I had about my wearing English muffins.
 It’s a metaphor, pretty sure.
 What else could it be?